motiondeveloper/adobe-script-starter/README.md

 ## Commands

-- `dev` compile script in watch mode
-- `build` compile script
+- `build` compile and bundle script
 - `release` create release on github with script attached

 ## Features

-- Modern JavaScript syntax compiled to ES3 (but no polyfills) and bundled using [SWC](https://github.com/swc-project/swc)
+- Modern JavaScript syntax compiled to ES3 and bundled using [SWC](https://github.com/swc-project/swc)

+  > Note: syntax is transformed, but no pollyfills/shims are included, so you won't be able to use features such as `Array.map` and so on.
+Hoping to add this ability via SWCs core-js integration in the future.

 - Types from [bbb999/Types-for-Adobe](https://github.com/bbb999/Types-for-Adobe)

   The types for After Effects are included by default.
 You can add programs in `tsconfig.json`, by adding them to `compilerOptions.types`.